CMSgov/bcda-static-site/index.md

 ## Overview
 The Beneficiary Claims Data API (BCDA) enables Accountable Care Organizations (ACOs) participating in the Shared Savings Program to retrieve Medicare Part A, Part B, and Part D claims data for their prospectively assigned or assignable beneficiaries.
 In the production environment, the API provides data parallel to Claim and Claim Line Feed (CCLF) files*, currently provided monthly to Shared Savings Program ACOs by CMS.
 This includes Medicare claims data for instances in which beneficiaries receive care outside of the ACO, allowing a full picture of patient care.

-Representatives of Shared Savings Program ACOs are now able to generate BCDA credentials in their [ACO-MS portal accounts](https://acoms.cms.gov){:target="_blank"}.
+Representatives of Shared Savings Program ACOs are now able to generate BCDA credentials in their [ACO-MS portal](https://acoms.cms.gov){:target="_blank"} accounts.
 To view instructions on how to generate API credentials, log into your ACO-MS account and navigate to the ACO-MS Knowledge Library.
 Before you generate BCDA credentials, please try out the BCDA Sandbox experience.

 * **What’s the difference between the sandbox and production environments?** BCDA’s production environment provides actual patient claims data on an ACO’s prospectively assigned or assignable beneficiaries, while the sandbox uses the same API structure but contains no beneficiary PII or PHI.